143rd Rifle Division: Battle of Smolensk

 The 3rd Panzer Division of XXIV Motorized captured Chavusy on July 15, while 4th Panzer Division took Propoisk.
 However, until 2nd Army arrived from the west 2nd Panzer Group would be forced to besiege the now-encircled Mogilev for the next few days.
-At 2000 hours on July 16 Timoshenko reported that as of that morning the 143rd was occupying a line from Zareche to Berezovka, from 45km east-southeast to 62km southeast of Mogilev.
+At 2000 hours on July 16 Timoshenko reported that as of that morning the 143rd was occupying a line from Zareche to Berezovka, from 45 km east-southeast to 62 km southeast of Mogilev.
 Shortly after, Sandalov pulled back what remained of 4th Army over the Sozh despite communication issues making it difficult to transmit orders.
 Timoshenko first ordered him to "stand fast" or, if not, to defend along the Pronia, west of the Sozh.
 Indicative of these difficulties, at dawn on July 21 the 13th Army headquarters, which now had the 143rd under command, stated that it had received no information from it.
 At about the same time the rifle corps were abolished and the 143rd came under direct Army command.
 As the situation along the Sozh developed on July 23 the STAVKA split off a new Central Front from the southern armies of Western Front, (13th and 21st) and disbanded 4th Army, with its remnant forces assigned to 13th Army.
 However, the 143rd came directly under Front command.
 Central Front was intended to cover the junction between Western and Southwestern Fronts while also unrealistically conducting "active operations" toward Gomel and Babruysk.

 Battles on the Desna

 During the first week of August Guderian's XXIV Motorized carried out an encirclement operation against 28th Army's Group Kachalov, which had been attacking northward to retake Propoisk.
 Once this had played out the front stabilized while the German command debated future moves.
 A new Bryansk Front was formed on August 14, initially with 13th and 50th Armies, although 3rd and 21st were intended to join soon.
 The Front, under command of Lt.
 Gen. A. I. Yeryomenko, was directed to create a viable defense along the Desna River.
 The 13th Army commander, Maj.
 Gen. K. D. Golubev, began this task in earnest at 1520 hours on August 21, issuing his Combat Order No. 056.
-His Army was to occupy a line some 70km in length from 30km north-northeast to 40km south of Pogar.
-The 143rd, which had barely escaped the encirclement by XXIV Motorized but had still taken serious losses during its retreat to the Desna, was acknowledged as being incapable of active operations and was ordered to take up positions south of Saguteva, 20km southwest of Trubchevsk, for rest and replenishment.
+His Army was to occupy a line some 70 km in length from 30 km north-northeast to 40 km south of Pogar.
+The 143rd, which had barely escaped the encirclement by XXIV Motorized but had still taken serious losses during its retreat to the Desna, was acknowledged as being incapable of active operations and was ordered to take up positions south of Saguteva, 20 km southwest of Trubchevsk, for rest and replenishment.
 Within days a steady stream of replacements sent forward from the Front nominally restored the division to fighting strength, but many of these men were partly-trained reservists and untrained conscripts, and up to half even lacked rifles.

 At 1920 hours of the same day, Golubev sent orders to Colonel Kurnosov as follow: